(Whitetail Workshop attendee testimonials and kill shots at bottom of page)

 2018 Eberhart’s Whitetail Workshop dates and costs:

-- Weekend Workshops will be tentatively held in central Michigan on these dates: March 10/11, April 14/15 & 28/29, May 19/20.
-Workshop dates in June thru August 2018 will be announced after the spring seminar expo shows (John’s seminar dates are on homepage of website).
+- Weekend Workshops will be held in central Michigan on these dates: April 28/29 and June 2/3.
+Workshop dates beyond that will be announced later.

 - Click on the “attendee information” link at the top of this page for event information, locations and lodging.